cencori/cencori/packages/sdk/README.md

 # Cencori

-Official SDK for the Cencori.
+Official SDK for Cencori - The Security Layer for AI Development.

 ## Installation